 Craig Wasserman '86/Wachtell, Lipton, Rosen & Katz Breakfast, May 12, 2014

-On May 12, 2014, the Yale Law School Center for the Study of Corporate Law will hold the Craig Wasserman '86/Wachtell, Lipton, Rosen & Katz Corporate Law Alumni breakfast program in New York entitled “Financial Institutions' Civil and Criminal Liability and Government Settlements."
+On May 12, 2014, the Yale Law School Center for the Study of Corporate Law held a Craig Wasserman '86/Wachtell, Lipton, Rosen & Katz Corporate Law Alumni breakfast program in New York entitled “Financial Institutions' Civil and Criminal Liability and Government Settlements."

 Financial institutions have, post-crisis, collectively paid billions of dollars in settlements and judgments with the federal government.
-A panel consisting of Andrew J. Ceresney '96, Director, U.S. Securities and Exchange Commission Division of Enforcement, Stephen M. Cutler '85, Executive Vice President and General Counsel, JPMorgan Chase & Co., Andrew J. Levander, Chair and Partner, White Collar and Securities Litigation Group, Dechert LLP; and Richard B. Zabel, Deputy U.S. Attorney for the Southern District of New York, moderated by Kate Stith, YLS Lafayette S. Foster Professor of Law, will discuss the following issues:
+A panel consisting of Andrew J. Ceresney '96, Director, U.S. Securities and Exchange Commission Division of Enforcement; Stephen M. Cutler '85, Executive Vice President and General Counsel, JPMorgan Chase & Co.; Richard B. Zabel, Deputy U.S. Attorney for the Southern District of New York; and David M. Zornow '80, Global Head, Litigation/ Controversy practice, Skadden, Arps, Slate, Meagher & Flom LLP; moderated by Kate Stith, YLS Lafayette S. Foster Professor of Law, discussed the following issues:

 Liability.
 In federal court, a company is criminally liable under the theory of respondeat superior, which means that at least one of its employees or agents has violated the law.
 If, as Judge Rakoff has asked, significant individuals in the company have violated the law, why haven't they been prosecuted?
 Should there ever be a prosecution of a company if no individual from the company is prosecution-worthy?
 Should prosecutors and sentencing judges distinguish between corporate conduct that harms or results in harm to the corporation's own shareholders (e.g., misstated financials) and conduct that harms third parties (e.g., deceit in financial products)?
 Can large financial institutions truly litigate with a primary regulator, or criminal prosecutor or other arms of the government?
 Correspondingly, do government regulators or prosecutors have a responsibility to act more judiciously if their targets simply cannot fight (e.g., a financial institution for which an indictment or charges may mean the end of its existence)?